htutwaiphyoe/mastering-docker-kubernetes/stephen-grider/README.md

 docker image => a single file stored on hard drive containing all deps and configs required to run a program

 containers => instances of docker image => running program with its own isolated hardware resources

+## 03. Docker for OS

+Docker Client => CLI tool for running commands

+Docker Server(Daemon) => tool for creating images and running containers